 Usually, if a dog eats something salty, it’ll take care of it by having more water.
 But sometimes, dogs can’t get enough water to dilute the sodium intake.
 When that happens, they suffer from salt toxicity or hypernatremia.
 This condition can be life-threatening, so you’ll need to consult with your vet immediately.
 After emergency care, the vet will recommend a low-sodium diet.

 A dog with ascites may benefit from a low-sodium diet.
-Ascites refers to fluid buildup in the abdominal cavity.
+Ascites are a fluid buildup in the abdominal cavity.
 If severe, this condition may be painful.
 The problem may keep your dog from moving around comfortably.
 Other ascites symptoms include lethargy, breathing difficulties, and appetite loss.

 Benefits of A Low-Sodium Diet